docsforadobe/after-effects-plugin-guide/docs/aegps/aegp-suites.rst

 Registering with After Effects
 ================================================================================

-Register functions for After Effects’ use.
+Register functions for After Effects' use.

 AEGP_RegisterSuites5
 *********************************************************************************